+Join others from around the world who are seeking to connect with the unseen realms, as well as members of the Findhorn spiritual community.
 The gardens, sanctuaries, wild areas and communal spaces of the Findhorn Foundation will host our gathering.
 In the loving hospitality of this shared field, we will engage through art, ritual, dialogue, plenary sessions, time in nature and meditation and explore different aspects of our own and our planet’s subtle and spiritual nature.

 Together we will venture into the worlds of:

 The calling to co-create is also more than an exploration of our world’s unseen aspects – it is an invitation to step into a new human identity.
 Standing in our sovereignty and potential for wise, loving relationship, we can move beyond both separation from – and naive obedience to – the unseen worlds.

 Bring your unique self to this exploration of co-creative spirituality and help shape a world where we are partners with all of life, seen and unseen.

 *** More information about other event co-creators coming soon ***

 Animals are capable of communicating and working with us, as more humans are now learning.
 Higher-evolved members of the animal kingdom have individualised intelligences, while simpler beings tend to have group consciousness.
 As any pet owner knows, we have much to learn from each other.
 In this event we will explore this connection more in depth.